Skip to content

 Elective Share Considerations

-If you're married and planning to leave most of your estate to adult children (rather than your spouse), you need to understand what a surviving spouse can claim.
+If you are married and planning to leave most of your estate to adult children (rather than your spouse), you need to understand what a surviving spouse can claim.
 Under Pennsylvania law, a surviving spouse can elect to take a statutory share of the estate.
 Your plan should address this consciously, not accidentally.

 How Much Will a Review Cost?